-The BCT’s Conservation Partners Program is for landholders wishing to protect and manage biodiversity on their land.
-Unlike the BCT’s Conservation Management Program, which is geographically targeted, the Conservation Partners Program is generally available on an on-going basis for landholders who are not seeking or are ineligible for conservation management payments under the BCT’s Conservation Management Program.
+The BCT’s Conservation Partners Program is for landholders wishing to voluntarily protect and manage biodiversity and native vegetation on their land.
+Unlike the BCT’s Conservation Management Program, which is geographically targeted, the Conservation Partners Program is generally available on an on-going basis for landholders across the state.

 Under this program, the BCT uses four mechanisms - all voluntary - to encourage landholders to participate in private land conservation:

-- Landholder Applications for Conservation Agreements: Landholders wishing to permanently protect and conserve biodiversity on their land can apply to enter an in-perpetuity Conservation Agreement at any time.
-An in-perpetuity Conservation Agreement is a voluntary agreement between you and the BCT to conserve and manage biodiversity on an area of your land.
+- Landholder Applications for Conservation Agreements: Landholders wishing to permanently protect and conserve biodiversity and native vegetation on their land can apply to enter an in-perpetuity partnership conservation agreement.
+An in-perpetuity conservation agreement is a voluntary agreement between you and the BCT to conserve and manage biodiversity on an area of your land.
 These agreements are registered on the land title and are binding on subsequent landholders.
-This option may suit you if you have areas on your land that are of high conservation value and you wish to ensure those values are protected into the future.
+This option may suit you if you have areas on your land that are of high conservation value, and you wish to ensure those values are protected into the future.
 Landholders who enter into a partnership conservation agreement are eligible for Conservation Partners Grants.
-Find out more.
+Find out more

 - Landholder Applications for Wildlife Refuge Agreements: Landholders wishing to conserve habitat for wildlife can apply to enter a wildlife refuge agreement.
 Wildlife refuge agreements suit landholders that wish to protect the biodiversity on their land but do not wish to enter into a permanent agreement.
 BCT also encourages landholders to consider the Wildlife Land Trust run by Humane Society International (HSI) or the Land for Wildlife program run by the Community Environment Network (CEN).
 A Wildlife Refuge Agreement can be a good option if you wish to explore how you can become involved in conservation and partner with the BCT.
 Landholders who enter into a Wildlife refuge agreement are eligible for Conservation Partners Grants.
-Find out more.
+Find out more

-- Conservation Partners Grants: All landholders with an agreement with BCT (or HSI and CEN) that does not include annual conservation management payments, including any new agreements arising under this program, can apply at any time for a conservation partners grant.
-Grants can assist landholders to maintain the ecological values of their properties.
+- Conservation Partners Grants: Landholders with an eligible agreement can apply for a conservation partners grant.
+Grants can assist landholders to manage and enhance the ecological values of their properties.
 For example, a landholder may need funding to manage a pest or weed outbreak, or to repair a fence to manage stock.
-Find out more.
+Find out more

-- A Revolving Fund: The BCT may sometimes use the revolving fund to purchase properties for sale outside priority investment areas but which contain important ecological assets.
+- A Revolving Fund: The BCT may sometimes use the Revolving Fund to purchase properties for sale that are outside priority investment areas but contain important ecological assets.
 Properties will be sold with a pre-commitment agreement to enter an in-perpetuity Conservation Agreement.